-Discharge, treatment, or disposal may be subject to national, state, or local laws.
+Disposal instructions: Discharge, treatment, or disposal may be subject to national, state, or local laws.
+Do not allow to enter drains, sewers or watercourses.

 Contaminated Packaging: Dispose of contents/container to an appropriate treatment and disposal facility in accordance with applicable laws and regulations, and product characteristics at time of disposal.